ljay79/docker-amaz-drupal/README.md

 [![Docker build](http://dockeri.co/image/ljay/amaz-drupal)](https://hub.docker.com/r/ljay/amaz-drupal/)

-This repo creates a Docker image for PHP-FPM running on Amazon Linux 2 used for Drupal.
+This repo creates a Docker image for PHP-FPM running on Amazon Linux 2 used for Drupal..
+Customized for ECS load-balances environment with nginx, redis backend cache, ..
+Composer v2.0.8 installed.

+Use with caution!

 ## PHP versions